energy efficiency programs

 - Water Heating: Measure water temperature and flow to understand the energy costs of the water we use.

 All of the labs are aligned to Ohio’s Learning Standards for 4th – 12th grade.

 - 4th – 8th grade Energy Efficiency Learning Standards

 - 9th – 12th grade Energy Efficiency Learning Standards

 - Columbia Gas of Ohio

 - Ohio’s Electric Cooperatives: Watch a video of the Be E3 Smart program

 - Attend a Professional Development workshop (CEU documentation and optional one semester hour graduate credit available).

 - Return to school with everything you need to teach 5 hands-on energy labs – the curriculum and all the lab materials!

-- Receive Student Efficiency Kits in the mail with bulbs, weather stripping, showerheads, aerators and a lab workbook for each of your students.
+- Receive student efficiency kits in the mail with efficiency measures and a lab workbook for each of your students.